julian-baldwin/lw-argon2/README.md

 # Argon2 for LispWorks

-A lightweight high-level binding to the Argon2 reference implementation, with an optional embedded FLI module.
+A lightweight high-level binding to the Argon2 reference implementation, with an embedded FLI module.
 This is spun off my own internal work as Ironclad doesn't implement the ID variant or parallelism.

 ## License